Dave Chappelle, Chris Rock’s Total Blackout Tour 2017: ‘Watch The Throne Part 2’

 A post shared by Chris Rock (@chrisrock) on

-The Twitter video tab doesn’t yet have videos of the stand-up routine with Chappelle and Rock, which makes sense, since Dave spoke about asking his audience to have their smartphones taken so that the entire routine doesn’t feature people recording videos and updating social media as he spoke.
+The Twitter video tab doesn’t yet have videos of the stand-up routine with Chappelle and Rock, which makes sense since Dave spoke about asking his audience to have their smartphones taken so that the entire routine doesn’t feature people recording videos and updating social media as he spoke.
 Indeed, Playhouse Square reports that Rock’s “Total Blackout Tour” does not allow cameras.

 “No cellphones, cameras or recording devices will be allowed at Chris Rock’s Total Blackout Tour.”